 Herberger Young Scholars Academy’s approach to technology is intentionally holistic: technology skills, digital communication, multimedia design, and digital literacy and citizenship are integrated across every facet of the curriculum to create an active, student-centered learning environment where technology is another tool for learning, along with pencils, paper, books, teachers and peers.

-All Herberger Young Scholars Academy students are issued MacBook Air laptops for school and home use, fully installed with a significant library of software programs available through our unique relationship with ASU, allowing students to thrive and learn in our rigorous, multi-faceted curriculum.
-Students also have access to robust high speed internet throughout not only the Herberger Young Scholars Academy building and outdoor spaces, but across all of ASU campuses, including the Inter-Campus shuttle.
+All Herberger Young Scholars Academy students are issued MacBook Air laptops and/or Dell laptops for school and home use.
+The laptops are fully installed with a significant library of software programs available through our unique relationship with ASU, allowing students to thrive and learn in our rigorous, multi-faceted curriculum.
+Students also have access to robust high speed internet throughout the Herberger Young Scholars Academy building and outdoor spaces as well as across all of the ASU campuses, including the Inter-Campus shuttle.

 All Herberger Young Scholars Academy classrooms and meeting spaces support full digital integration from wireless display of teacher and student devices, to integrated remote/on-campus class meetings.
 In addition, Herberger Young Scholars Academy maintains a fleet of iPads for class/student use, as well as a virtual presence device.